ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 * Cohort type: Closed cohort of 100,000 insured male (50%) and female (50%) simulants
 * Age and sex: Aged 15 to 95+, 5 year-age bands, uniformly distributed age and sex structure
 * Time span: Jan 1, 2020 to Dec 31, 2040 with 30-day time-steps.
+* Currently assume the sim population buys insurance on the first day of sim start.
+This means no one has prior insurance and were paid out for their cancers before sim start.

 .. _5.2.2: